Be Mindful of Fertiliser Toxicity at Seeding

 The adverse effects of fertiliser toxicity can occur in two ways.
 Firstly there is the osmotic effect; this is due to the fertiliser being classed as a salt.
 If the salt level is too high near the seed, a desiccation or ‘burn’ effect can occur.
 Fertilisers vary in their salt index, and this information is easy to find.
 The second way is the potential of some fertilisers to release ammonia and cause ammonia toxicity in the seed.
 This happens when ammonium phosphate fertilisers, UAN or Urea is placed in the furrow.
 The toxicity can occur when the fert is not quickly diluted by soil moisture/rain, so soil moisture levels can play a large part.

 Fertiliser toxicity symptoms

-On a paddock scale may show as bare areas or poorer plant growth which is more common in sandy soils or specific plant rows.
-Individually plants may fail to emerge, have delayed emergence or early stunting of growth.
-Cereals may have the death of older leaves but recover while the canola’s tap root can be stunted reducing its capacity to use deep subsoil water.
+On a paddock scale may show as bare areas or poor plant growth which is more common in sandy soils or specific plant rows.
+Individually plants may fail to emerge, have delayed emergence, or early stunting of growth.
+Cereals may have the death of older leaves but recover, while the canola’s tap root can be stunted, reducing its capacity to use deep subsoil water.
 Monitoring the seedbed utilisation of your seeding equipment (seed/fertiliser row width divided by row spacing) can help quick calculations for crop safety of fertiliser placed with the seed.
-Cereals and canola are the most likely to be affected and the tables below give an approximate guide to what safe levels are.
+Cereals and canola are the most likely to be affected.
+The tables below give an approximate guide to what safe levels are:

 Table 2 & 3 from Fertiliser Toxicity Fact Sheet – GRDC https://grdc.com.au/resources-and-publications/all-publications/factsheets/2011/05/fertiliser-toxicity